Matthew11012/LLM_Crash_Course/week2/LoRA_finetune_and_evaluation.md

 }
 ```

-Perplexity ≈ **8.13** — means model assigns on average probability mass equivalent to choosing among \~8 tokens per position.
-Reasonable result for an instruction-tuned tiny model on a small dataset.
+Perplexity ≈ **8.13** — an improvement from the 1000 example finetuned model.

 ---